-Our commitment to advocacy is deeply embedded into our vision, mission and values.
+Our commitment to advocacy is deeply embedded into our vision, purpose and values.

 Sacred Heart Mission’s advocacy is focussed on addressing the underlying causes of deep, persistent disadvantage throughout Australia.